 Quick Scheduling with Tailwind

 With Tailwind, you can install a browser extension that will allow you to select multiple pins on a page to schedule out all at once.
 You simply click the extension, select which pins you want to schedule, and DONE!
-All that’s left is to select your board lists.
+All that’s left is to select your boards.

 Board Lists on Tailwind

-This newer feature is by far and away one of my favorites!
-While group boards should play a key role in your Pinterest strategies, Tailwind Tribes are actually where I’ve recently shifted my focus to and are quickly becoming a much more important focus than group boards.
+This feature (formerly known as Tailwind Tribes) is by far and away one of my favorites!
+While group boards should play a key role in your Pinterest strategies, Tailwind Communities are a much more important focus than group boards.

-One of the key differences in Tailwind Tribes VS the group boards found on Pinterest is that Tailwind Tribes are typically of a much higher quality.
+One of the key differences in Tailwind Communities VS the group boards found on Pinterest is that Tailwind Communities are typically of a much higher quality.

-Tailwind Tribes, though, are specifically set up to allow me, as an admin, to easily see exactly what people are posting, what people are responding to, and who is following through on the re-pinning rules vs those who are not.
-Tailwind even goes so far as to do the counting for me, showing me how many someone has pinned to the tribe vs repinned, and they even highlight in red when someone is pinning their own stuff but not reciprocating.
-From there it’s extremely easy for me to send a direct message, reminding the tribes person to do his or her follow-through, and if they don’t, I can kick them out.
-No muss, no fuss.
-I love it!
+Tailwind Communities, though, are specifically set up to allow me, as an admin, to easily see exactly what people are posting, what people are responding to, and who is following through on the re-pinning rules vs those who are not.
+Tailwind even goes so far as to do the counting for me, showing me how many someone has pinned to the community vs repinned, and they even highlight in red when someone is pinning their own stuff but not reciprocating.

-If you’re interested in learning more about tribes, I have a number available to you:
+If you’re interested in learning more about Tailwind Communities, I have a number available to you:

 Blogging Creatives (no niche)